 We’ve already discussed how daily standups, sprint planning, and code reviews are where alignment happens.

-Regular check-ins are less about micromanaging and more about ensuring that both internal and external engineers are working towards a common goal.
+Regular check-ins ensure that both internal and external engineers are working towards a common goal.

 Integrating an Augmented Team into Existing Structures